Momentous Magnesium Glycinate

 Why Magnesium Matters for Sleep

 Cortisol regulation: Magnesium helps downregulate the HPA axis (stress response) and lower cortisol levels at night.
+Magnesium supplementation reduced physiological and psychological stress markers in a clinical study (Pickering G et al., Nutrients, 2020, doi:10.3390/nu12010228, PMID: 31963141).
 Elevated cortisol is one of the most common reasons people cannot fall asleep or wake up at 3am.

-Muscle relaxation: Magnesium acts as a natural calcium antagonist, preventing excessive muscle contraction.
+Muscle relaxation: Magnesium acts as a natural calcium antagonist, preventing excessive muscle contraction — a mechanism well-established in cellular physiology (de Baaij JHF et al., Physiol Rev, 2015, doi:10.1152/physrev.00012.2014, PMID: 25540137).
 This is why magnesium deficiency causes muscle cramps, restless leg symptoms, and physical tension that disrupts sleep.

 Magnesium Forms: A Complete Guide